zepaulojr1/rodRefReg/README.md

 ---

 Enjoy using the Rodent Refreshment Regulator!
-If you have any questions or need further assistance, feel free to open an issue on GitHub or contact the project maintainers.
+If you have any questions or need further assistance, feel free to open an issue on GitHub or contact the project developers.